 NIA files chargesheet in KLF-Narco Terror case

-New Delhi, May 30: The National Investigation Agency has filed a chargesheet in connection with the KLF-Narco terror case.
+New Delhi, May 30: The National Investigation Agency (NIA) has filed a chargesheet in connection with the KLF-Narco terror case.

 The case related to the seizure of 500 grams of heroin and drug money to the tune of Rs 1.20 lakh.
 The seizure was made from Harmeet Singh alias PhD.
-He is the leader of the the Pakistan based Khalistan Liberation Force, which is a banned terror outfit.
+He is the leader of the Pakistan based Khalistan Liberation Force, which is a banned terror outfit.

 NIA charges one more in Attari drug seizure case